Stock photography and how to use it

 Each of these categories is divided again into more specific groups.
 By browsing to a specific bird family, such as ‘owls’, only a few pages with images will be left.

-Most of the categories contain a group of ‘favourites’, which show a representative view of the best images.
+Most of the categories contain a group of ‘favourites’, which gives a representative view of the best images.
+Several of the places also contain a 'portfolio' from the place, which shows a representative summery of the best images.

 Searching and browsing